 Health Transformation – Losing Weight, Getting Fit, And A Personal Journey To Being My Best Self

 Are you interested in knowing more about my health transformation?
-Here is how it went down and some lessons I learned along the way.
+Here are how it went down and some lessons I learned along the way.

 If you’ve followed along over the years, you may know that I have experienced a lot of loss in my life (the deaths of my husband and both my parents).
-I quit my job, sold my things, traveled around the world, started this blog, traveled more, and then went freelance.
-Traveling became my first priority.
+I quit my job, sold my things, travelled around the world, started this blog, travelled more, and then went freelance.
+Travelling became my first priority.
 One thing that became a low priority in my life was my health.

 The ups and downs of grief and my nomadic lifestyle affected me in many ways but one was weight gain.
 With that weight gain also came more depression and low self-esteem.
 When I did things I enjoyed like hikes or chasing after my nephews, I was out of breath.
 My life became one vicious cycle.
 Finally, in April 2016, I had enough.
 I decided to make a change and prioritize my health.
 And while this post has nothing to do with travel, I have been wanting to share more about non-travel things that I am interested in and love.
 Taking control of my health has been a huge focus for the last year.
 I thought by sharing my personal health transformation, I could offer some inspiration or insight to those who may be on a similar road.

 Since I was in college I have always been trying to lose weight.
 I didn’t need to lose weight but we, especially women, always strive for an idea we have of ourselves and what we should look like.
 Getting older and the changes that come with it take a toll on us.
 I got over that idea in my early thirties and was finally was in a place where I was comfortable with myself.
 But then after losing my husband Eric and my mother, things changed quickly.